 Governance Review 2020

 Our Board of Trustees asked Janet Haines, Simon Hill (President Elect) and John Miskelly (Honorary Treasurer) to liaise between the Council, the Executive and Mike.
 The review has now been completed and Mike’s full report can be found here.
 John Miskelly has kindly provided a very useful summary of the report, which can be found here.

-The Governance Review has been an incredibly useful exercise and it is helping to shape our view of how our model of governance can be improved to ensure that the RPS becomes even more focussed on successfully fulfilling its charitable objects, and in providing a service and benefits to encourage and help each and every member in their pursuit and understanding of photography.
+The Governance Review was an incredibly useful exercise in shaping our view of how our model of governance can be improved to ensure that the RPS becomes even more focussed on successfully fulfilling its charitable objects, and in providing a service and benefits to encourage and help each and every member in their pursuit and understanding of photography.

 We have held several online Q&A sessions for members during the period between November 2020 and February 2021, and are very grateful to everyone who attended.
 The feedback from these sessions helped us to amend and refine the proposals.

 All this work led to an Extraordinary General Meeting on 27 March 2021.

 There was only one primary proposal for the EGM as follows:-

 To adopt in their entirety the By Laws of the Royal Photographic Society of Great Britain (“the Society”) in the form hereby presented to Members for the purpose of voting on this adoption at an Extraordinary General Meeting of the Society held on 27 March 2021 called with due and proper Notice having been given